JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

   cleanly).
 Bundle a pipelined MAIN's co-timed outputs into one struct wire (which also aligns them in hardware), or build with `--comb`.
-A precise (non-conservative) version would export each wire's end-stage from the pipeline map and give it its own delay line — left as future work.
+A precise (non-conservative) version would export each wire's end-stage from the pipeline map and give it its own delay line — left as future work ([#351](https://github.com/JulianKemmerer/PipelineC/discussions/351)).
 Mechanism A does not have this issue: an AUTO_PIPELINE core is a single function whose whole return value, struct included, is delayed together.
 - **[HARD ERROR] `sim_print(debug=True)` inside a pipelined comb region.** A `debug=True` print fires in native sim at the cycle its inputs arrive (stage 0), but in VHDL at whatever pipeline